w3c/wai-media-guide/planning.md

 1. Address accessibility in **[video content](/media/av/av-content/)** as the video is planned and produced.<br>_By:_ Script writers, videographers, producers, and others.

-2. Develop a **[described version of the video](/media/av/description/)** at the same time as the main video, if needed.<br>_By:_ Usually the same people who produce the main video also produce the described version.
+2. Develop a **[audio described version of the video](/media/av/description/)** at the same time as the main video, if needed.<br>_By:_ Usually the same people who produce the main video also produce the audio described version.

-3. Develop **[captions](/media/av/captions/)** for the main video, for the described version, and of the description itself.<br>_By:_ Usually if the video is professionally produced, the producers provide captions.
+3. Develop **[captions](/media/av/captions/)** for the main video.<br>_By:_ Usually if the video is professionally produced, the producers provide captions.
 Sometimes when informal videos are developed in-house, captions are outsourced.

-4. Develop a **[descriptive transcript](/media/av/transcripts/)** using the text from the caption files.<br>_By:_ Often transcripts are developed in-house from caption files.
+4. Develop a **[descriptive transcript](/media/av/transcripts/)** using the text from the caption files and adding text describing the visual content that is not otherwise spoken.<br>_By:_ Often transcripts are developed in-house from caption files.

 5. Implement it in an **[accesible media player](/media/av/player/)** (usually an existing player with good accessibility support).<br>_By:_ Usually in-house web developers.